Bible Verses

 20) Isaiah 6:8

-Matthew 28:18-20
+Matthew 28:18-20 verse card

 22) 2 Timothy 2:2

-And the things that you have heard from me among many witnesses, commit these to faithful men who will be able to teach others also.
+The things which you have heard from me among many witnesses, commit the same things to faithful men who will be able to teach others also.

 23) Titus 2:11-12

-For the grace of God that brings salvation has appeared to all men, teaching us that, denying ungodliness and worldly lusts, we should live soberly, righteously, and godly in the present age.
+For the grace of God has appeared, bringing salvation to all men, instructing us to the intent that, denying ungodliness and worldly lusts, we would live soberly, righteously, and godly in this present age;

 24) Psalm 96:3